coetzeer/coetzeer/_posts/2018-10-08-installing-all-the-new-software.markdown

 Allow missmatch now?[Y/n]:
 ```

-So, short of finding any good advice on this, I've change the file that seems to be the config location for this value:
+Your mileage varies if you simply select Y. Installing __nano__ for example, is probably alright, but installing/updating something with very low level dependencies (kernel or shared libs), like openvpn for example, things start to go awry.

-TODO: insert sed
+So, we're stuck between FreeNAS being a bit late, and FreeBSD being on time.
+Short of finding any good advice on this apart from 'you should upgrade', I've find the file that points to the package repo online that seems to have changed, and changed it to get packages from the release 1 location.

 ```bash
 root@test:~ # cat /etc/pkg/FreeBSD.conf